 1, Weaving comes down to the weaver, the weaver to the heart

-He used to calligraph these five reflections for the apprentices when they graduate from his workshop, much like a scroll of certificates handed over at a graduation ceremony.
-I have seen a few of these given to his former apprentices, and each one differs from another slightly.
+Rikizo used to calligraph and hand out these five reflections for his trainees when they graduated from his workshop, much like a scroll of certificates at a graduation ceremony.
+I have seen a few of these from his former apprentices, and each one is slightly different.
 He must have made adjustments according to their personality.

-The holder of intangible cultural property – many recognise and remember him for the title he received.
-However, to me, that is a mere byproduct of what he poured his passion into: personal development.
+The holder of Intangible Important Cultural Property – many recognise and remember him for the title he received.
+However, to me, that is a mere byproduct of what he poured his passion towards… which was the development of each individual.

 When World War II ended, he quickly had to find a place for his peers coming back from Manchuria, China.
 Food to be shared, houses to sleep in, space to build the houses and grow crops on… all had to be realised quickly.
 He was leading a community to cultivate the land once again.

-Weaving was one of many means he tried as a way to support the village financially.
-Making pomade from caster oil was another, which was said to be successful at one point.
+Weaving was one of many means he tried to support the village financially.
+Making pomade from caster oil was another: I heard it was successful at one point.

 In the end, he decided to focus on weaving for three reasons